grscheller/neovim-notes/notes/07-EncodingsUnicode.md

 Note: `<C-S-u>` does not work while on the linux console.

-Note: Defining a key mapping involving `<C-S-u>` will not work, both as a key mapping and to whatever a key mapping is mapped to.
+Note: Defining vim key mapping with "key chords" like `<C-S-u>` will not work, neither will making it the target of the mapping.

 (TL;DR): Be aware that for both gvim and vim/nvim running in a terminal emulator, you are not interacting with